Pasteles: Dominican Republic

-In the Dominican Republic pasteles are a Christmas tradition, adopted from Puerto Rico.
+In the Dominican Republic pasteles are a Christmas tradition.
 The masa typically made from green plantains, and two root vegetables or squash and one root vegetable, sour orange, annatto oil and sometimes milk.
-They are filled with ground chicken or ground beef sautéed with garlic, cubanelle pepper, red onion, cilantro, tomato sauce, sour orange juice, and lippia (Caribbean oregano) and sometimes raisins.
+They are filled with ground chicken or ground beef sautéed with garlic, cubanelle pepper, red onion, cilantro, tomato sauce, sour orange juice, and stick oregano and sometimes raisins.
 Masa is placed on a banana leaf, filled with meat and tied individually.
 They are then boiled in salt water or frazon for later consumption.

 A Dominican cookbook in 1938 is the first to print recipes for pasteles.
 The cookbook printed two recipes, titled pasteles Puertorriqueño and pasteles Dominicano.
 The only difference is the inclusion of cassava in the recipe for Dominican pasteles which currently is not included.
 Today Dominicans call pasteles, pasteles de hoja and differ in taste and texture from Puerto Rican pasteles.

 Some data indicates that at the beginning of the 20th century pasteles made its way from Puerto Rico to San Cristobal, Dominican Republic after the San Ciriaco hurricane in 1899 that devastated Puerto Rico.
-Many Puerto Rican works fled to Hawaii and less known to Dominican Republic where pasteles became part of Hawaiian and Dominican culture among other Puerto Rican traditions.
+Many Puerto Rican workers fled to Hawaii and less known to Dominican Republic where pasteles became part of Hawaiian and Dominican culture among other Puerto Rican traditions.
 Puerto Rican pasteles still hold some popularity in the Dominican Republic.